masterofpi11436/rrjweb/README.md

 # rrjweb
 Source code is on github.

-In order to download and run the framework locally; the tools git and composer are required for download.
-XAMPP is used for the MySQL database, any MySQL database can be used.
+In order to download and run the framework locally; the tools git, composer, and XAMPP is used for the MySQL database

 git pull origin main
-Copy the .env file from the .env.example file composer install php artisan key:generate sudo /etc/init.d/apache2 stop
+Create the .env file from the .env.example file composer install php artisan key:generate sudo /etc/init.d/apache2 stop